-Read all instructions and cautions before approaching a suspected flooded vehicle.
+Read ALL instructions and Cautions BEFORE approaching a suspected flooded vehicle.

-- If the flooded vehicle is equipped with a hybrid drivetrain, be sure to use Electrical Insulating Gloves (high voltage safety gloves). - If any water is found in the vehicle or carpet is found wet, DO NOT attempt to start the vehicle until after the inspection and potential needed repairs can be completed. - Flood waters can be contaminated.
+- If the flooded vehicle is equipped with a hybrid drivetrain, be sure to use electrical insulating gloves (high voltage safety gloves). - If ANY water is found in the vehicle or if the carpet is found wet, DO NOT attempt to start the vehicle until AFTER the inspection and potentially needed repairs can be completed. - Flood waters can be contaminated.
 Take precautions to minimize exposure including use of a respirator, face shield, safety glasses, and gloves.
-Wash exposed skin thoroughly after any contact with flood damaged components. - If fire, smoke, or abnormal sounds are detected, DO NOT approach or open vehicle. - Keep ignition sources away from the vehicle due to potential battery outgassing. - If the 12V battery is found disconnected in a potential flood vehicle, DO NOT connect battery until a complete inspection is performed and course of action determined. - 1.
-Determine if the vehicle has been flooded with water above the rocker panels into the floor of the vehicle.
+Wash exposed skin thoroughly AFTER ANY contact with flood damaged components. - If fire, smoke, or abnormal sounds are detected, DO NOT approach or open the vehicle. - Keep ignition sources away from the vehicle due to potential battery outgassing. - If the auxiliary (12V) battery is found disconnected in a potential flood vehicle, DO NOT connect the battery until a complete inspection is performed and a course of action is determined.